andre-ye/uni/docs/cs/cse-311/lecture.md

 - Two propositions are equivalent iff they have the same truth table: $$p \wedge q \equiv q \wedge p$$
 - $$a \Leftrightarrow b$$ is a statement across two propositions with variable variable values; $$a \]equiv b$$ is a statement across all possible truth values
 - DeMorgan's laws: $$\neg(p \vee q) \equiv \neg p \wedge \neg Q$$, $$\neg(p \wedge q) \equiv \neg p \vee \neg Q$$.
+-

+---

+## Week 2 Monday -- Contrapositive Proof
+- We can express implication as $$p \to q \equiv \neg (p \wedge \neg q) \equiv \neg p \vee q$$
+- Logical connective properties
+  - Associative across conjunction and disjunction
+  - Distributive
+  - Absorption
+  - etc.
+- Proof-writing: make sure you know what you are trying to show.